-‘Real Housewives Of Atlanta’ Star Porsha Williams Shows Off Hourglass Figure In Curve-Hugging Hot-Pink Dress
+‘Real Housewives Of Atlanta’ Star Porsha Williams Shows Off Hourglass Figure In Curve-Hugging Hot Pink Dress

 “I cannot wait!!!!” one fan wrote.

-“I CAN’T WAIT” another fan agreed.
+“I CAN’T WAIT” another follower agreed.
 “I had missed you so much.”

 “Yayyy!
-Took y’all long enough,” a third person wrote.
+Took y’all long enough,” a third commenter wrote.

 But others used the post as an opportunity to compliment Porsha’s beauty.

 “Beautiful!!
-Love the hair,” a fourth gushed.
+Love the hair,” a fourth Instagram user gushed.

 A scan of Porsha’s Instagram page reveals that she wore the pink dress to the March Of Dimes luncheon in Atlanta in early October.
 March of Dimes is a charity that focuses on improving the health of mothers and babies in the U.S. According to their Facebook page, Porsha was named an ambassador for the organization at the event.